Sexual and reproductive health of young people

 Pregnancy, child birth and sexually transmitted infections are major health concerns for young people.
 In Australia, pregnancy termination (abortion) is the second most common hospital procedure for girls and young women aged 12 to 24 years.
 Contraception and sexual health problems are the most common issues for which young women see their family doctors.
 Young men seek help less frequently, but they also have concerns about sexual health, contraception and sexually transmitted infections.

-behaviour of teenagers
+Sexual behaviour of teenagers

 - Teenagers tend to take risks because of their stage of development.
 Some take many more risks than others, but all may take risks with their health.